 Eddy’s heart thumped in his chest when he saw the huge mountain towering above them.
-“Wow, look at the size of it,” he whispered.
+“Wow, look at the size of it!” he whispered.
 He then saw windows in the mountain.
-Judging by the way they were lined up, it looked like there were different compartments inside the mountain.
-He held his Lantern up toward the windows, hoping to see his captured people in there.
+Judging by the way they were lined up, it looked like there were different compartments inside.
+He held his Lantern up toward the windows, hoping to see his people in there.
 Karen held her Lantern up also.
 It was hard to see but they managed to catch a glimpse of one of the little people scurrying around followed by very tall people who were wearing armor on their bodies and holding spears.
 The two Lightbearers put their Lanterns down.

 “Wow!
 Those Natives of Doubt sure look big!” said Karen.